 The International School of Nuclear Law (ISNL) is a two-week diploma programme run annually by the NEA and the University of Montpellier 1 and supported by the International Atomic Energy Agency (IAEA).
 Covering essential aspects of international nuclear law, it is designed for students and professionals in the field.

-The NEA Legal Affairs section provides advisory, negotiating and drafting services to NEA management and to officials responsible for carrying out NEA programmes and projects, including international joint projects in nuclear safety, radioactive waste and radiological protection.
+The Office of Legal Counsel provides advisory, negotiating and drafting services to NEA management and to officials responsible for carrying out NEA programmes and projects, including international joint projects in nuclear safety, radioactive waste and radiological protection.